DataWithMowa/E2E_Python_Analysis/README.md

 <details>
   <summary>Click to expand</summary>
   <br>
-Courier Companies also known as Logistics Companies are businesses that specialize in transporting packages, documents, and other goods from one location to another.
-They offer a range of services, from same-day delivery within a city to international shipping across continents.
-They manage the entire process, including pickup, transportation, tracking, and delivery, often using a combination of transportation modes like trucks, airplanes, ships, and trains.
-They play a vital role in facilitating commerce and connecting businesses and individuals globally.

-Courier charges are the fees you pay to a courier company for their services, which primarily involve picking up a package from one location and delivering it to another.

 In today’s fast-paced e-commerce industry, fast and efficient order delivery is crucial to business success.
 To ensure seamless order fulfilment, businesses often partner with courier companies to ship their products to customers.

 However, managing the charges collected by these courier companies can be difficult, especially when dealing with a high volume of orders.
-It is one of the real-time problems Enterprise to Enterprise businesses experience when their estimated charges for the same invoice don’t match.
-In this project, I will take you through a solution to this problem statement based on this E2E Courier Charges Accuracy Analysis using Python.
+These discrepancies can lead to financial losses, strained business relationships, and operational inefficiencies.
+It is one of the real-time problems Enterprise to Enterprise businesses like SIGMA INDUSTRIES, a manufacturing and distribution company, experience when their estimated charges for the same invoice don’t match.

+This python project will analyze historical courier data from SIGMA INDUSTRIES and SUREWAY COURIERS, to identify patterns of charge discrepancies, and give recommendations to improve SUREWAY COURIERS charge accuracy.
+This E2E Courier Charges Accuracy Analysis using Python will aim to solve this problem.
 </details>

 ## Project Objective:
 <details>
   <summary>Click to expand</summary>
- <br>This project focuses on assessing the accuracy of fees charged by courier companies for the delivery of goods in Enterprise to Enterprise transactions.
-The goal is to ensure that companies are billed appropriately for the services provided by courier companies.
+ <br>This project focuses on assessing the accuracy of fees charged by SUREWAY COURIERS for the delivery of goods for SIGMA INDUSTRIES.
+The goal is to ensure that SIGMA is billed appropriately for the services provided by SUREWAY COURIERS.
 </details>

 ## Data Overview:
 <details>
   <summary>Click to expand</summary>
- <br>This dataset provides a comprehensive view of courier operations and is comprised of five Excel files.
+ <br>This dataset provides a comprehensive view of courier operations fromm Sigma Industries and Sureway Couriers and is comprised of five Excel files.
 These files contain detailed information on:

 - Courier company rates
 - Invoices